pipecat-ai/aws-deepgram-workshop/README.md

 **Note**: Pipecat Cloud requires credentials for all image pulls.

-**Follow this guide to generate a personal access token for Docker Hub**

-[Using private Docker Hub images with Pipecat Cloud](https://docs.pipecat.daily.co/agents/secrets#using-private-docker-hub-images-with-pipecat-cloud
+**Follow this guide to generate a personal access token for Docker Hub**: [Using private Docker Hub images with Pipecat Cloud](https://docs.pipecat.daily.co/agents/secrets#using-private-docker-hub-images-with-pipecat-cloud)

 Then create a pull secret.
 Use the personal access token you created, not your login password.